Klus3kk/c1ue3Dengine/README.md

 (5) My goals today are:
 - Draw a 3D Cube,
-- Implement a FPS counter/cap,
-- Try to make a camera, which can be moved by an user,
+- Try to make a camera, which can be moved by an user, (Day 6 probably, cuz it's a lot more complicated than I thought...)

 I've also found out that I probably need GLFW library more than SDL one, because SDL is more used in 2D engines than 3D, so...that's great.
 I need to rewrite...basically all the code that has SDL in it.....